The 20 Best Historical Sites in Mumbai

 7 | Siddhivinayak Temple

-With over 13 million Hindus, Mumbai has a lot of temples dedicated to this religion, but without a doubt the most impressive of them is Siddhivinayak.
+With over 13 million Hindus, Mumbai has a lot of temples dedicated to this religion, but most significant of them is Siddhivinayak.

 This temple was originally a relatively small structure, big enough to hold 10-15 people.
 It’s unclear exactly how long ago it was built, but it’s assumed to be around 500 years.
 The original temple is still standing, and used, to this day.